hellofresh/kangal/docs/ghz/README.md

 ## Notes
-1. `ghz` supports configuration file in `toml` format, but this is also currently not supported
-2. Kangal overrides the following options:
+Kangal overrides the following options:
   * The output format is always set to html
   * Output directory is always set to `/results`
   * This is done so Kangal is able to pick up the results and persist the results.
-  * Because they are set as container arguments, this cannot be overridden with `config.json`.
+  * Because they are set as container arguments, this cannot be overridden with the configuration file.

 [`ghz`]: https://ghz.sh/